What are corticosteroids or steroids?

 Steroid drugs such as Prednisone and Prednisolone are used to treat a variety of conditions including autoinflammatory conditions, autoimmune conditions, skin conditions, asthma, and allergic reactions.

 What are the drawbacks of using steroid medication?

 The two main problems related to ongoing steroid treatment are drug side effects and symptoms caused by a reduction in the amount of cortisol being released by the adrenal glands.
-The latter usually occurs as a result of taking doses greater than the body’s natural production (about 7.5 mg of prednisone or prednisolone per day) (Davis, 2016).
-Therefore, steroids tend to be given for the shortest possible time possible.
-However, once the steroid dosage is reduced or discontinued, withdrawal symptoms can occur or a person’s health condition can flare-up again.
+The latter usually occurs as a result of taking doses greater than the body’s natural production – about 7.5 mg of Prednisone per day (Davis, 2016).
+Therefore, steroids tend to be given for the shortest time possible, but unfortunately, once the steroid dosage is reduced or discontinued, withdrawal symptoms can occur or a person’s health condition can flare-up again.

 What are steroid withdrawal symptoms?

 Steroid withdrawal symptoms can mimic many other medical problems.
 Symptoms include: